-Then, when they started cutting my clothes off to examine my injuries, they saw that I was in fact wearing full armour – more specifically, full D3O® armour.
+Then, when they started cutting my clothes off to examine my injuries, they saw that I was in fact wearing full armor – more specifically, full D3O® armor.

 Its low profile meant it was not immediately obvious.
 These guys had seen the aftermath of many motorcycle accidents.
 It turned out that my injuries were less severe than they would have expected from that level of impact.

 Also, they were to the parts of my body that were not protected by D3O®.
 I can say with certainty that the D3O® protection saved me from additional broken bones and no doubt many medical complications.
 I can’t imagine how much worse off I would have been without it.

 As much as I wish the accident hadn’t happened, it has reinforced my belief that going out there without the right gear, however short the trip, simply isn’t worth it.

 I’ve always tried not to preach about protection because it’s someone’s own decision what to wear, but I’ve got a lot preachier since my crash!
 Just suit up!
 It’s not worth it.

 A lot of people have reached out to me, some of whom had accidents themselves, and said things like: “My leathers were strapped to the back of my bike because they were too hot”.

 Don’t sacrifice yourself.
 It’s not until you crash that you realise how important it is to wear protective gear – but by then it could be too late.

 Historically there has been so little purpose-designed protective apparel for women.
 Manufacturers would take men’s gear and just size it down, leading to ill-fitting garments – or it would be pink!
 With butterflies!